-But I think it’s fair to say that a respectable number of people will want to learn more about you through a search.
+It’s fair to say that a respectable number of people will want to learn more about you through a search.

 It will definitely steer you in the right direction.

-Now, my last point.
+Now, our last point.

 All of a sudden, there’s going to be a significant number of people wanting to know more about you.

 Bam!
 This should spark an increase in Google searches.

 Of course, you can’t just snap your fingers and get game-changing brand mentions.

 But there are two specific strategies that can greatly help.